JacobPolloreno/dog-breed-web-classifier/README.md

 6. Upload Image files

 ## Included Pre-trained Models

+Code used to train models can be found here: https://github.com/JacobPolloreno/Artificial-Intelligence-ND/tree/master/CNN

 The included Inception and Resnet50 models were trained to predict dog breeds.
 On a test set, the Inception v3 model returned an accuracy of 74% while the Resnet50 was 84% accurate.

 The architecture and weights files for the inception model include a beheaded inception v3 network with a GAP layer and two dense layers appended onto it.